hpc/charliecloud/doc/tutorial.rst

     1* FROM almalinux:8
     2* RUN echo foo
     3. RUN echo qux
-  copyimg image
+  copying image
   qux
   grown in 3 instructions: b

 Here, the first two instructions are hits from the first Dockerfile, but the third is a miss, so Charliecloud retrieves that state and continues building.

 We can also inspect the cache::

-  $ ch-image build-cache –tree
+  $ ch-image build-cache --tree
   *  (b) RUN echo qux
   | *  (a) RUN echo bar
   |/